 Audi A8 admired for its exceptional speed and fashionable styling is often included in the list of the most desirable cars of all time.

 Audi has been a branch of Volkswagen Group (99.55%) since 1966.
 Volkswagen bought its predecessor, Auto Union, from Daimler-Benz.
 From 2000 to 2008 Audi’s market share doubled, in 2012 the car maker reported a 10% increase in sales.

 In 2014 Audi was involved in a controversy.
-It made a falsely claim that German made cars A7, A8, and R8 got the highest mark in NCAP safety tests, while actually there had not even been tested.
+It made a false claim that German made cars A7, A8, and R8 got the highest mark in NCAP safety tests, while actually there had not even been tested.

 The full name of the company can be translated into English as Bavarian Motor Works.
 Many of its luxury vehicles can be named the best cars in the history of automobiles.
 Luxury and excellence in engineering have always made BMW autos extremely fashionable.

-BMW AG owns Rolls-Royce, it also makes Mini cars, motorcycles (under BMW Motorrad sub-brand), and plug-in electric vehicles (BMW i).
+BMW AG owns Rolls-Royce; it also makes Mini cars, motorcycles (under BMW Motorrad sub-brand), and plug-in electric vehicles (BMW i).

-In 2006 BMW made almost 1.4 million four-wheeled vehicles, and four years later production volumes reached 1.5 million four-wheeled vehicles.
+In 2006, BMW made almost 1.4 million four-wheeled vehicles, and four years later, production volumes reached 1.5 million four-wheeled vehicles.
 Additionally, 112,000 motorcycles were produced (under Husqvarna and BMW brands).

 Mercedes-Benz cars are famous for their refinement, technological innovations, and engineering.
 Being one of the German Big 3 automakers, Mercedes-Benz produces luxury automobiles, trucks, coaches, and buses.
 Its S-Class sedans and coupes often hit the lists of top-sold luxury vehicles.